Mission, Vision & Values

 Board of Directors

-Shannon Barnes, Carrie Dossick (President), Meagan Fanaras (Vice President), Louisa Fish-Sadin, Chris Forgy, Audrey Lowry (Secretary), Lindsay McAleer, Robbi A. Moore, Tshedzom Tingkhye, John Tynes, Wendy Polidori (Treasurer).
+Shannon Barnes, Kathy DeWitt, Carrie Dossick (President), Emm Fanaras (Treasurer), Louisa Fish-Sadin, Audrey Lowry (Secretary), Lisa Matsumoto, Lindsay McAleer, Jennifer Reif, Sheri Skuja (Secretary), John Tynes.

 Faculty